-First, Sling TV is one of the best streaming services in the market.
-It's a live TV service that can replace a cable package, offering you access to networks like ESPN, AMC, CNN, Fox News, Comedy Central, Food Network, BBC America and TNT.
-And thankfully (for basketball fans) TNT is on both Orange and Blue, so many of the top games from the re-started NBA season can be seen on both versions.
+Sling TV is one of the best streaming services in the market because each tier has solid options, and the customization you get makes it all the more easier to make the particular package you need.
+It's able to replace a cable package, offering you access to major networks including ESPN, AMC, CNN, Fox News, Comedy Central, Food Network, BBC America and TNT.

 - Our Sling TV review: Is it worth the cost?